 As I sat in the backseat of a taxi, watching the world pass by, I was surprised by how strikingly different the usually familiar places looked at 4 am.
 Ever since I became a mom, being awake at that hour is nothing new to me, but travelling to Dublin Airport through the dark night, as a winter storm blew in, and harsh weather battered the Irish sea, was a surreal feeling.

-To experience the full scope of my little voyage to Scottish capital last year just a week before Christmas – yes, I willingly exchanged the warmth of my cosy decorated home for bitter winds to freeze my face – I stubbornly stuck to my decision to remain awake.
+To experience the full scope of my little voyage to the Scottish capital last year just a week before Christmas – yes, I willingly exchanged the warmth of my cosy decorated home for bitter winds to freeze my face – I stubbornly stuck to my decision to remain awake.

 I resisted the allure of being sucked into the safety and security of the boring travel routine by slumbering all the way to my final destination; I yearned to see and feel everything that the world has to offer.